Here I show how to use the

 NativeMachine, are defined.
 Their addresses are passed in to

-and receive the function’s outputs via the pointer parameters
+and they receive the function’s outputs via the pointer parameters

-Their names are a bit confusing because of the word Machine in both: machine is not the physical machine, but the virtual machine architecture
+Their names are a bit confusing because of the word Machine in both: these parameters do not necessarily reflect the physical machine architecture

 IMAGE_FILE_MACHINE_UNKNOWN (at this time,